Samillion/mpv-boxtowide/README.md

 A screenshot of mpv running a 4:3 aspect ratio video that has been changed automatically to 16:9 aspect ratio on Windows 10.

 ![mpv-boxtowide preview](https://raw.githubusercontent.com/Samillion/mpv-boxtowide/master/mpv-boxtowide-demo.png)

-# Can it be done with an even simpler script?
-Yes, definitely.
-I've added checks that aren't really necessary.
-For example, the file extension check.
-I only wanted this script to run if the file being opened with mpv is a video file, so I added a file extension check in the initiation part of the script.
-To put it in layman's terms "If file is video, run script, otherwise, don't run script".

-The other unnecessary step (kind of) I've taken is using `mp.unobserve_property(setBoxRatio)` once the aspect ratio check is done.
-There is no real need to use `mp.unobserve_property` here, however, I felt like it would be a waste of resources, if the property was being observed throughout video play even after the aspect ratio check and change are done.

-The other and main reason I used `mp.unobserve_property(setBoxRatio)` is to allow manually changing the aspect ratio as I explained earlier.
-If it were kept active, every time you try to manually change it back to 4:3 aspect ratio, the script would trigger and change it to 16:9 instantly.
-I wanted the option to revert back to 4:3 aspect ratio remain available, not completely removed.